Gemanius/appointment-scheduler/README.md

 ## How to Run

 1. Ensure that the Postgres Docker is running and WAL_stream is running.
+2. please set the values of env in the docker compose
-2. Run `docker-compose up` to run the application.
+3. Run `docker-compose up` to run the application.

 ## How to Test